tippesi/Atlas-Engine/README.md

 # Blue Engine
 ![Example scene](image.png)
 ## Introduction
-A cross platform engine
+This is a cross platform engine that is available on all major platforms including Linux, Windows and MacOS.
 ## Requirements
 - OpenGL 4.3 or higher
 - OpenGL ES 3.2
 ## Installation
 The installation is done using CMake.
 There are two options available: Start a new project with a predefined main file which you can edit.
-The second option is two use the engine as a subproject.
+The second option is two use the engine as a subproject in an already existing project.
 >**Note:**
 >The engine is only able to compile and run in an 64 bit environment.
 #### New project using the engine